mako-framework/docs/08_learn_more/00_validation.md

 ### Custom rules

-You can of course create your own custom validator rule.
+You can, of course, create your own custom validator rules.
 All rules must implement the `RuleInterface` interface.

 	<?php